Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 ## Turns
 On their turn, a player chooses a single card from their hand and plays it to the table.
 If it belongs to the same month as another card on the table, then the cards *match*, and this matching pair is moved to the player's score pile.

 If the played card matches with two cards on the table, then the player may choose which one they capture.
+If the played card matches *three* cards on the table, then all three are captured along with the played card (this is to prevent cards from becoming 'stuck' on the table and un-captureable).